Short-dated euro zone yields touch highest since March

 By Samuel Indyk

-LONDON, June 14 (Reuters) - Short-dated euro zone yields were steady after touching multi-month highs on Wednesday ahead of the U.S. Federal Reserve decision, where a pause in interest rate hikes is expected after data showed inflation moderated last month.
+LONDON, June 14 (Reuters) - Short-dated euro zone yields touched multi-month highs on Wednesday ahead of the U.S. Federal Reserve's policy decision, which is expected to pause interest rate hikes after data showed inflation moderated last month.

 But markets still expect the Fed to tighten policy later in the summer as core inflation - which strips out volatile energy and food prices - remains sticky, while investors have bought into the central bank's communication that rates will stay higher for longer.